Appdynamics/mark-nodes-historical/README.md

 The above solution does not work in some instances due to the following reasons:

-1. This will ONLY work if the instrumented application shuts down gracefully, this is seldom the case for containerised applications.
+1. This will ONLY work if the instrumented application shuts down gracefully, this is seldom the case for containerized applications.
 2. The .Net agent has not implemented a similar solution
 3. The minimum time the Controller can be configured to mark nodes as historical is 1 hour, this is too long in most cases as it results in false-positive alerts.
 The setting is called `node.retention.period` .
 4. No granularity to selectively apply the setting (in 3 above) to a set of applications or tiers.